OliverLetterer/GHMarkdownParser/README.md

 **GHMarkdownParser** is a *markdown* parser for iOS and based on [discount](https://github.com/Orc/discount).

-## How to use GHMarkdownParser is your project
+## How to setup GHMarkdownParser is your project

 * add GHMarkdownParser as a submodule to your project
 * navigate into GHMarkdownParser directory